-\This map indicates geographic spread and does not measure the severity of influenza activity.
+This map indicates geographic spread and does not measure the severity of influenza activity.

-Summary of Activity: Week 19 May 5th - May 11th, 2019
+Summary of Activity: Week 20 May 12th - May 18th, 2019

-- New Mexico influenza-like illness (ILI) activity is currently 1.2% of patient visits.
-The NM ILI baseline is 2.4% - The influenza strain in New Mexico this season has shifted to H3N2 - US ILI is 1.5%.
-The national ILI baseline is 2.2% - No influenza outbreaks were reported this week in any of the five health regions
+- New Mexico influenza-like illness (ILI) activity is currently 1.4% of patient visits.
+The NM ILI baseline is 2.4% - US ILI is 1.5%.
+The national ILI baseline is 2.2% - No influenza outbreaks were reported this week in any of the five health regions - Routine flu season surveillance has ended, and summer surveillance is beginning.
+Weekly reports will resume in Fall 2019